Risk Management

 Risk of regulations and events in various countries that impact other business activities

-In FYE March 2023, the Risk Management and Compliance Committee, as part of its initiatives during times of normalcy, continued to promote activities for controlling risks during daily operations.
-It did this by prioritizing high-impact issues while maintaining a strong awareness of the Risk Map created in FYE March 2021 under our Group-wide Risk Management Policy and Risk Management Code of Conduct formulated for each department.
-Furthermore, to manage risk in a way that is optimized for the entire Group, we held risk management workshops mainly for risk management officers and employees in charge of risk management.
-We also brought in an external institution for a third-party diagnosis of committee activities, working to improve risk literacy for committee members and invigorate committee activities.
+In FYE March 2025, the Risk Management and Compliance Committee, as part of its initiatives during times of normalcy, promoted activities for controlling risks during daily operations.
+It did this by identifying major risks for each department and prioritizing high-impact issues under our Group-wide Risk Management Policy and Risk Management Code of Conduct formulated for each department.